gar1t/tensorflow-workshop/src/SCRIPT.md

 This will repeat the steps from the previous section to train a new model.

+To collect new images:

+    $ guild run images:collect

+To label the new images:

+    $ guild run cats-dataset:label --restart RUN

-Note that images and annotations can be reused from the previous labeling exercise.
+Note that images and annotations are reused from the previous label operation by restarting the operation.

+With the newly labeled data, we can create a new cats dataset:

+    $ guild run cats-dataset:prepare

+To train the model with this new data, we could start our finetune from the COCO starting point, or better yet, start it from our trained cats model!

+For that we need to specify an export:

+    $ guild run cats-faster-rcnn-resnet101:finetune

 We can also create a separate dataset for validating our trained model.
 These would be all new images, which the model hasn't seen, and